The Minneapolis Millerettes

 “ THERE’S NO CRYING IN BASEBALL! "

-In 1943, some Major League Baseball owners feared baseball might shut down due to the loss of players to the war effort.
-In an attempt to ensure that baseball would still be played (and temporarily keep their wallets full) those owners started a women’s league.
-The film was set during the AAGPBL’s inaugural season of 1943, when there were only 4 teams:
+In 1943, some Major League Baseball owners feared baseball might shut down due to the loss of players to the war.
+In an attempt to ensure that baseball would still be played (and the owners could continue making money), they started a women’s league.
+The film takes place during the AAGPBL’s inaugural season of 1943, when there were only four teams:

 Rockford Peaches (Illinois)